 Experienced Representation From Dedicated Cardiology Error Attorneys in Maryland and Washington D.C.
 When Medical Malpractice Affects Your Family, Get the Help You Need from Baltimore and Washington D.C.
 Lawyers

 Heart attacks are the number one cause of death in the United States today.
 Misdiagnosing or mistreating signs of cardiac distress can result in severe injuries and even death.
 It is estimated that thousands of patients suffer cardiac distress and die every year as a result of impending heart attacks that could have been prevented.
 Proving medical malpractice in cardiology is not a straight-forward proposition.
 In order to have a viable case, it must be proven that the patient was owed a standard of care that was not met and that the injury sustained was directly caused by the health care provider in question.
 Proving this requires an experienced Maryland medical malpractice attorney that will work to secure expert testimony, assess your case and litigate against the hospital or doctor for you.
-If you believe you have suffered a preventable cardiac injury, contact a medical malpractice attorney at Schochor and Staton, P.A. today.
+If you believe you have suffered a preventable cardiac injury, contact a medical malpractice attorney at Schochor, Staton, Goldberg and Cardea, P.A. today.
 We serve clients in and around Washington D.C. and Baltimore, Maryland.